titom73/eos-downloader/README.md

 # Get a specific version and import to docker using default arista/ceos:{version}{release_type}
 ardl get eos --version 4.29.4M --import-docker

+# Get a specific version and import to EVE-NG
+ardl get eos --version 4.33.0F --eve-ng
 ```

 ### Get information about softwares versions